mmistakes/made-mistakes-jekyll/src/_posts/projects/2014-01-12-cryptocurrency-mining-bitcoin-litecoin-and-more.md

 ---
-title: "Cryptocurrency mining: Bitcoin, Litecoin and more"
+title: 'Cryptocurrency mining: Bitcoin, Litecoin and more'
-excerpt: "My adventures in cryptocurrency mining - and yes you can make a small profit!"
+excerpt: My adventures in cryptocurrency mining - and yes you can make a small profit!
 image:
-  path: &image "/assets/images/-feature.png"
+  path: /assets/images/-feature.png
-  feature: *image
+  feature: /assets/images/-feature.png
-  thumbnail: "/assets/images/-feature-th.png"
+  thumbnail: /assets/images/-feature-th.png
-  teaser: *image
+  teaser: /assets/images/-feature.png
-tags: [Cryptocurrency]
+tags:
+  - Cryptocurrency
 comments: true
 comments_locked: false
 published: true
-last_modified_at: 2014-01-12T19:00:00
+last_modified_at: {}
-redirect_from: "/cryptocurrency-mining-bitcoin-litecoin-and-more/"
+redirect_from: /cryptocurrency-mining-bitcoin-litecoin-and-more/
 ---
 You might have heard about digital currency called Bitcoin in the news.
 The value from a single Bitcoin has grown from a few dollars to 1200 USD and recently back to 1000 USD, a highly volatile currency.